The purpose of measuring ROI is to know what works & what to do next.

-For most marketing teams, the relationship between confidence and value when measuring ROI represents a bell curve.
+For most marketing teams, the relationship between confidence and value when measuring ROI follows a bell curve.

-When you move from ad-hoc (or not) measuring the ROI of your marketing activity to a consistent (albeit imperfect) approach, you add a lot of value and you’re able to make directionally correct decisions more confidently.
+When you move from ad-hoc (non-existent) measurment of ROI on your marketing activity to a consistent (albeit imperfect) approach, you gain a lot of value and you’re able to make better, directionally correct decisions.

-If you’re Coca Cola, Expedia, or have a marketing budget rivaling the GPD of a small nation – then yes, improving the accuracy of ROI calculations by fractional percentages is probably a good use of your time.
+If you’re Coca Cola, Expedia, or have a marketing budget rivaling the GPD of a nation state – then yes, improving the accuracy of ROI calculations by a fraction is probably a good use of your budget.

-While all businesses benefit from having a clearer idea of what’s working, it goes without saying that the value of measuring ROI increases in proportion with the amount of marketing budget you’re spending.
+While all businesses benefit from having a clearer idea of what’s working, the value of measuring ROI increases in proportion with the amount of money you’re spending.

 There are drawbacks to this, for sure.

-However, having interviewed countless marketing leaders and their teams, we believe the benefits of having a directionally correct method of measuring ROI that is transparent outweighs the drawbacks of either not measuring ROI, or only measuring it selectively when the right data is available.
+However, given the alternatives, we believe the benefits of having a directionally correct method of measuring ROI that is transparent outweighs the drawbacks of either not measuring ROI, or only measuring it when the data is conveniantly available.